Laser Safety Manual

 - To assure that all laser activities adhere to the applicable regulations and employ the proper safety precautions.

 - To provide basic laser safety training to all University employees involved in laser activities.
 Basic laser safety training will cover fundamentals, general theory, and user safety applications.
-This course will be offered through DHS on a periodic basis.
+This course will be offered through the Laboratory Services Department on a periodic basis.

 - To assure that all employees working with laser systems, receive the appropriate training from the manufacturer where applicable.
 Manufacturer training will deal with specific applications related to the unique operation of a laser from a particular company.
 These courses will be given by the instrument manufacturer or distributor and the records will be maintained by the respective departments.
 Copies of these records must also be provided to the LSO.